QuantEcon/continuous_time_mcs/ctmc_lectures/markov_prop.md

 A continuous time stochastic process is said to have the Markov property if that the past and future are independent given the current state.

-(A more formal definition is provide below.)
+(A more formal definition is provided below.)

 As we will see, the Markov property imposes a great deal of structure on continuous time processes.